 THE CATAWBA COLLEGE STUDENT LOAN FUND has been established by donors who wish to assist deserving students.
-Applications for loans from this fund must be made to the Office of Scholarships and Financial Assistance.
+These funds are extremely limited.
 Preference is given to students who do not qualify for federal loan programs.

 THE JOHN ROBERT, JR. AND HESTA K. CRAWFORD FIRST FAMILY STUDENT LOAN FUND was established by Mr. and Mrs. John Robert Crawford, Jr. of Salisbury.
 Mr. Crawford was chief executive officer of Rowan Cotton Mills for fifty years.
 Mrs. Crawford, the former Hesta Kitchin of Scotland Neck, N.C., served as an assistant dean and instructor in Latin and Greek at Meredith College before coming to Salisbury, where she taught Latin at Boyden High School.